“It’s a smile, it’s a kiss, it’s a sip of wine, it’s Summertime! Sweet Summertime!” –Kenny Chesney

 “Life is better when you add fresh air, a warm campfire, bright stars and s’mores.” —Unknown

 Whether you’ve had them as a Girl or Boy Scout, over a grill in your back yard or over a fire on a camping trip, a S’more is a marvelously simple and delectable treat!
-I loved them as a child and still adore them as an adult.
-I hate the idea of a hot coals in a grill or fire going to waste when there are S’mores of all kinds to be made and enjoyed and the simple ingredients are perennials in my pantry.
+I loved them as a child and still adore them as an adult and I hate the idea of hot coals in a grill or a roaring fire going to waste when there are S’mores of all kinds to be made and enjoyed.

-S’more are fun for kids of all ages and while the original version sparked our love, let me help you to think outside the box and make your next cookout dessert one that everyone will talk about!
-To that end, I am dedicating an entire blog to the beloved humble S’more and several of the variations I have come to love.
+S’more are fun for kids of all ages and while the original version sparked my obsession, let me help you to think outside the box and make your next cookout dessert one that everyone will talk about!
+To that end, I am dedicating an entire blog to the beloved and humble S’more and sharing with you several of the variations I have come to love.

-You know it!
-It’s the version of S’mores that you fell in love with as a kid.
-Roast a soft, fluffy marshmallow on a stick over an open, smoky fire, or right over some red-hot charcoal left over from the grilled dinner and you have the star of the show.
-Sandwich your toasty treat between two pieces of graham crackers together with a piece of a chocolate bar and Viola!
+The Original S’mores version is probably the one that hooked us all as kids.
+A roasted, fluffy marshmallow on a stick over an open, smoky fire, or over some red-hot charcoal left over from a grilled dinner and you have the star of the show.
+Sandwiching your marshmallow between two pieces of graham cracker and joined by a piece of a chocolate bar and Viola!
 There you have it.
 Simple, sweet, gooey, messy, and if you’re not licking your fingers when you’re done, you didn’t do it right!
 Do it again!
+Practice will make perfect!

 Fudge Striped Cookie S’mores